 Sexual misconduct is a broad term that includes sexual assault (rape, sexual fondling, incest or statutory rape) as well sexual exploitation and sexual harassment.
 Further definitions can be found on the Title IX website.

 Domestic violence and dating violence by an MIT faculty, staff or other community member also violate this policy.
 Domestic violence and dating violence are defined on the Title IX website.

-Gender-based harassment is unwelcome verbal or nonverbal conduct based on gender, sex, sex-stereotyping, sexual orientation, or gender identity that meets the definitions above of harassment.
+Gender-based harassment is unwelcome verbal or nonverbal conduct based on gender, sex, sex-stereotyping, sexual orientation, gender identity, or pregnancy that meets the definitions above of harassment.
 Gender-based harassment may also involve conduct of a sexual nature.

 Stalking, whether or not sexual in nature, is prohibited by MIT.
 Stalking is defined as engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others, or to suffer substantial emotional distress.